Do you need to identify and develop leaders in your organisation? Not sure where to start? Why not start with yourself?

 Great leaders have a passion for outcomes.
 They are aware of the big picture and realise that some extra work needs to be done to achieve the outcomes the business needs.
 They are goal focused and are committed to being clear about expectations.

 They naturally gather followers.
 You will notice others in the team look to them for advice and value their opinion.
 They are not necessarily the loudest in the room either and do not push themselves forward but are highly respected with a great deal of empathy.

 Leaders with integrity are open, honest, lead by example and build trust and respect with their team and customers.
 They walk their talk, speak with wisdom and understanding and allow those around them to shine.
 They are humble.

 How do we develop these people into high performing leaders?
 Do you remember learning to ride a two-wheeler?
 You’re out with your dad at the local tennis courts practicing, with him running behind holding the seat.
 Dad calls out, “You can let go now”, you turn around to see him standing, watching, miles away.
 He had not been holding the seat for ages, but you hadn’t noticed, and you WERE RIDING BY YOURSELF!

 Developing emerging leaders is a little like this.
 You support them for a little while until they can do it on their own.
 You are still there with them, but they are independent.

-Harvest HR & People Solutions run regular HR Roundtables and Masterclasses.
-Visit our Events Page for more details.
+Harvest HR & People Solutions host regular Geelong HR Roundtables and Masterclasses that provide perfect training for leaders and emerging leaders.
+Visit the Harvest website Events Page for more details.